Select

 Contact Us

 As the only physician-led and woman-led dispensary in Massachusetts, Garden Remedies is changing the conversation about cannabis.
 Visit one of our three Massachusetts dispensaries, in Marlborough, Melrose and Newton, or call us at (844) 344-2420.
-You can also set up a virtual consultation on our website.
 For all other inquiries, email info@gardenremedies.com.

 Jane Meggitt’s work has appeared in dozens of publications, including USA Today, Zack’s, Financial Advisor, nj.com, The Houston Chronicle and The Nest.
 She is a graduate of New York University.